bitores/laravel5.5-login-voyager/README.md

-# Hanalei
+# laravel5.5-login-voyager

-Hanalei is a Laravel 5.5 install with a couple prebuilt features included.
+This is a Laravel 5.5 install with a couple prebuilt features included.

 Features:
 * Laravel 5.5